cn0047/stash/ed/db/mongodb/README.md

 In MongoDB, operations are atomic at the document level.
 No single write operation can change more than one document.

+Pessimistic concurrency control, used in systems with "locks", blocks any potentially conflicting operations even if they may not conflict.
+Optimistic concurrency control, used by WiredTiger, delays checking until after conflict may have occurred, ending and retrying one of the operations in any write conflict.

 ````js
 // current database
 db